PanderMusubi/afvalophaaldata/README.md

 This project offers garbage collection data for your address which you can add as an online calendar on your computer or mobile device.
-This integration – which also supports notifications – improves the coordination with other appointments and you do not have to install a garbage app on your smartphone or tablet.
+This integration – which also supports alarms/notifications – improves the coordination with other appointments and you do not have to install a garbage app on your smartphone or tablet.